Post Summary: How To Get To Secret Beach in Oregon (Directions, Tips + Photos)

 Secret Beach trail is located in Samuel H. Boardman Scenic Corridor, just north of the Natural Bridges stop.
 To reach the Secret Beach parking lot, keep a close eye out for an unmarked parking area tucked away on the ocean side (west side) of Highway 101.
 It’s very easy to miss!
 If you miss it, don’t fret and just park at the Spruce Island Viewpoint.
 The parking area is dirt and gravel, and uneven in places.

 There are several trailheads to reach Secret Beach, including Arch Rock (Mile 344.8), Spruce Island Parking Lot (Mile 345.0), and Thunder Rock Cove (Mile 345.8).
 These alternate trailheads will be longer, but the trails are beautiful and scenic!

-It’s important to note that there are no bathrooms at Secret Beach.
+It’s important to note that there are no bathrooms at Secret Beach in Oregon.
 If you need to go, there are some in the Arch Rock Parking Lot, or Whaleshead Beach.